 This is my favorite and most used feature of Live View Mode.
 Find your subject and zoom in to your desired magnification.
 From there its a matter of focusing manually or letting AF play its role.
 This is where you will really start getting your photos tack sharp.
 The easiest way to know if your subject is in focus (Nikon users and pretty sure most other camera system) is if you see a green ring around the subject.
 IF it’s red, the subject isn’t in focus and you will have to continue to keep hunting for it.

 For me, composing on the LCD screen is far easier than the viewfinder, primarily for landscapes.
 Keeping your eye off the camera itself allows you eye to find a more natural composition that you can translate into the LCD.
 This won’t make your image sharper but it can assist in making a better shot.

 Tap to Focus

 Most of the newer cameras to date are equipped with tap to focus.
 Simply touch the screen on your subject and lickity split your subject is in focus.
-My camera doesn’t have the Tap to Focus feature but other cameras I love to shoot with (Fujifilm XT20/30) offer this and I love it.
-Also a great feature for people with shaky hands.
+My Nikon D750 does not have the Tap to Focus feature, but other cameras I love to shoot with (Fujifilm XT20/30) offer it.
+Tap to focus is an excellent feature for those shooters who have shaky hands.

 Using Live View Mode widens your ability to shoot otherwise hard or impossible shots.
 For example fire up the camera and hang your camera blindly over a fence and hope for the best is a surefire way for a blur.
 Activate the LCD and see what you’re shooting.
 Other examples, Puddles or just putting the camera in a lower slot.